 Instead of buying polymer clay beads to use in your next jewelry or craft project, make your own beads that you can...

 How to Make Eyes for Your Polymer Clay Sculpt

-If you enjoy sculpting clay figures, but wish you could get more realistic eyes, stop scouring the internet for the perfect peepers...
+If you enjoy sculpting clay figures but wish they had more realistic eyes, stop scouring the Internet for the perfect peepers and...

 Polymer Clay Painting Tips

 Though polymer craft clay comes in a wide array of colors, you can also add color to your projects by painting it....

 Rubber stamps are commonly used with ink for scrapbook and card making projects.
 They are also used with paint and polymer clay....